lanjiangboston/GiniClust/README.md

 Jiang L, Chen H, Pinello L, Yuan GC.
 GiniClust: Detecting rare cell types from single-cell gene expression data with Gini Index.
 Genome Biology (in press)

 # Contact
-Lan Jiang ( lan_jiang at hms dot harvard dot edu ) or Guo-Cheng Yuan( gcyuan at jimmy dot harvard dot edu )
+Lan Jiang ( lan_jiang at hms dot harvard dot edu ) or Guo-Cheng Yuan ( gcyuan at jimmy dot harvard dot edu )

 # license
 The source code is released under the MIT license (https://opensource.org/licenses/MIT).

+# implementation notes
+for MAC and WINDOWS only the official R installation file is supported and tested.
+Using other installation methods, such as brew, may lead to running error.